-The \$3.4 million increase in card fee revenue from fiscal year 2013 to fiscal year 2014 was due to an overall increase in the number of our HSA Members.
+The \$1.2 million increase in card fee revenue from the unaudited three months ended April 30, 2013 to the unaudited three months ended April 30, 2014 was due to an overall increase in the number of our HSA Members and card activity.
 In addition, we continued to see a trend toward more HSA spending through payment card transaction swipes and less by checks and ACH or electronic reimbursements, which increased our card fee revenue.